Naitō Masatoyo

+Military life

-In 1566 he was given Minowa Castle in Kōzuke Province after it fell to the Takeda.
+In 1566 he was given Minowa Castle in Kōzuke Province after it fell to the Takeda (Siege of Minowa).

 At Mikatagahara (1573) he led a charge into the Tokugawa ranks and was at the forefront of the fighting at Nagashino (1575).
 He had opposed the attack at Nagashino and, in the course of the battle, was shot many times by arrows before being beheaded by Asahina Yasukatsu.
 He had been noted for his warm disposition and his equally impressive talents in warfare and administration.
 He had even been a mentor to the young Katsuyori, Takeda Shingen's fourth son.
-At Nagashino, after disagreeing with Katsuyori, he rushed into battle, dying an honorable death.